Note

 StudioVersion property

-Use the StudioVersion property to display or log the version of Power Apps Studio that was used to publish an app.
-This can be useful when debugging and to ensure your app has been republished with a recent version of Power Apps Studio.
+Use the StudioVersion property to show or log the version of Power Apps Studio used to publish an app.
+This property helps when you're debugging and checking that your app is republished with a recent version of Power Apps Studio.